AlanYinghuiChen/Share/IRES.md

 - polypyrimidine tract-binding protein (PTB)
 promote the activity for both viral and cellular IRESs.
 Interestingly, this protein is also involved in the regulation of mRNA splicing, stability, and transport (Sawicka et al., 2008).

+#### circRNA in cellular IRES in vivo detection
+Since the circRNA can only be translated through cap-independent fashion, this system will be able to avoid the false discovery of IRESs that occurred in linear RNAs.

+Interestingly, using circRNA reporter genes, it was reported that many short RNA elements containing m6A have IRES-like activity to drive the cap-independent translation of circRNAs (Yang et al., 2017).

+circRNA reporter system will be a useful tool to examine the activity of cellular IRESs.